baoqger/chrisbao/source/_posts/userland-memory-allocation-three.md

 The `glibc` provides a [function](https://sourceware.org/git/gitweb.cgi?p=glibc.git;a=blob;f=malloc/malloc.c;h=6e766d11bc85b6480fa5c9f2a76559f8acf9deb5;hb=HEAD#l1686) to calculate the `index` of the corresponding small(or large) bin in the array based on the requested `size`.
 Since the `index` operation of the [array](https://en.wikipedia.org/wiki/Array_(data_structure)) is in `O(1)` time.
 Moreover, each bin contains chunks of the same size, so it can also take `O(1)` time to insert or remove one chunk into or from the list.
 As a result, the entire allocation time is optimized to  `O(1)`.

-And `bins` are `LIFO(Last In First Out)` data structure.
+`bins` are `LIFO(Last In First Out)` data structure.
 The insert and remove operations can be illustrated as follows:

 <img src="/images/LIFO-linked-list.png" title="pwndbg 4" width="600px" height="400px">